rubyreferences/rubyref/book/language/syntax/assignment.md

 ```

 Rather than printing "true" you receive a NameError, "undefined local
-variable or method `a'".
-Since ruby parses the bare `a` left of the
+variable or method `a`".
+Since ruby parses the bare `a` left of the `if`
-`if` first and has
-not yet seen an assignment to `a` it assumes you wish to call a method.
+first and has not yet seen an assignment to `a` it assumes you wish to
-Ruby
-then sees the assignment to `a\` and will assume you are referencing a
+call a method.
+Ruby then sees the assignment to `a` and will assume you
-local method.
+are referencing a local method.

 The confusion comes from the out-of-order execution of the expression.
 First the local variable is assigned-to then you attempt to call a